 As we’ve seen, automation can play a key role in your digital transformation journey by streamlining and optimizing operations, promoting collaboration, granting greater oversight and generally helping to create a climate conducive to innovation.

 Let’s look at a few key processes you should consider automating to set your business up for digital transformation:

-Processes that involve multiple approval stages can be made far simpler by automating the routing to ensure that nobody needs to run around chasing down supervisors for signatures.
+Processes that involve multiple approval stages can be simplified by using approval workflow software ensure that nobody needs to run around chasing down supervisors for signatures.
 Automated reminders can reduce bottlenecks and notifications help to keep various parties in the loop about the status of the request, while responsive forms make it easy for supervisors to respond to requests on the go.

 frevvo’s business process automation tools are the first step on your journey to digital transformation.